 New: Frequently Asked Questions

-Because I keep getting a lot of similar questions in the comments, I thought of adding this new FAQ section that will probably answer any question you may have after reading this article
+Because I keep getting a lot of similar questions in the comments, I thought of adding this new FAQ section that will probably answer any question you may have after reading this laptop recommendation guide.

 Q 1.
 I am studying Civil/Mechanical/Software/(insert any engineering branch here) Engineering.
 Please advise a suitable laptop for me.